A List of Essential Woodworking Tools for Beginners

-This is a great saw and the laser line makes cutting straight lines easy.
 Many reviewers recommended getting a new blade because the one that comes with the saw isn’t the best quality.
 However, they said the saw cuts straight lines like a champ.
-You can look at a selection of 7 1 /4″ blades: Circular Saw Blades (Click HERE for Current Prices)
+You can look at a selection of 5 1/2″ blades: Circular Saw Blades (CLICK HERE FOR THE CURRENT PRICE)

 The motor is powerful and it’s easy to operate!
-Although this is a 7 1/4 inch saw, it’s lightweight and easy to hang onto.
 Whether you are cutting fence pickets or making a bookshelf, this is a great saw that will last for years!

-One tool that is especially helpful for cutting large sheets of wood in a straight line is the Kreg Rip Cut Circular Saw Guide (Click HERE for the Current Price.)
-With this guide, you can make cuts as straight as if you had made them with a table saw.
+One tool that is especially helpful for cutting large pieces of wood in a straight line is the Kreg Rip Cut Circular Saw Guide (Click HERE for the Current Price.)
+With this guide, you can make rip cuts as straight as if you had made them with a steel table saw.

 7. Jig Saw

 A jigsaw is not necessarily essential but it is nice to have on hand for detailed or curved cuts.
-It is super easy to use and you can read some quick tips in my post: A Beginner’s Guide To Using A Jig Saw The jigsaw I love to use is the
+It is super easy to use to make accurate cuts and you can read some quick tips in my post: A Beginner’s Guide To Using A Jig Saw The jigsaw I love to use is the

 What’s included?
 An extra blade is included with this saw